thalber/Atmo/variables.md

 ### Format macro

 This is a special variable that allows you to combine outputs of several other variables into a string.

-For example, this
+It appears in the following form: `$$FMT(\q Format String \q variableName1 variableName2)`.
+Putting this example

 ```
-log 'init=$$FMT(\qThis is a format string!
-Current time is: {1}, running OS: {2}\q now os)' 'sev=Warning'
+WHAT: log 'init=$$FMT(\qThis is a format string!
+Current time is: {1}, running OS: {2}\q time os)' 'sev=Warning'
 ```

-will cause `log` action to output the following into console:
+in a happen body will cause `log` action to output the following into console:

 ```
 [Warning: Atmo] test:"This is a format string!
 Current time is: 11/19/2022 7:34:51 AM, running OS: Win32NT"